Nurse Residency Program

 Accreditation CHOP's Nurse Residency Program is accredited by the Commission on Collegiate Nursing Education (CCNE) and participates in the Vizient/AACN Nurse Residency Program curriculum.

 Our program is based on the Vizient/AACN Nurse Residency Program that helps transition new nurses into clinical roles and builds their confidence.
-CHOP's Nurse Residency Program also includes a focus on leadership, patient outcomes and the role of the professional nurse.
+CHOP's Nurse Residency Program also includes a focus on leadership, patient outcomes, and the role of the professional nurse.

 Did You Know?